 SS Sir Walter Scott is named after the 19th century poet who wrote ‘The Lady of the Lake’ and is over 100 years old. sailing on Loch Katrine.

 Walk, sail picnic just enjoy the views.
 Climb Conic Hill, at Balmaha.
 This is a relatively short walk, but very steep in places.
 Suitable for the energetic walkers and part of the West Highland Way.
+Parking at the visitors centre.

 Back in Scotland after 130 years.